nyu-acsys/drift/artifact.md

 in `/oopsla25/evDrift/tests/effects/*.yml.prp`.
 Unsafe versions of the benchmarks are found in `/oopsla25/evDrift/tests/effects/unsafe/*.ml`.

-The scripts to re-produce the experiments that are reported in Table 1 described below.
+The scripts to re-produce the experiments that are reported in Table 1 are described below.
 Note that we have used BenchExec (https://github.com/sosy-lab/benchexec/), which is a nearly industral-level benchmarking tool, that uses Linux CGroups to measure CPU and memory usage with high precision.
 We use BenchExec to run Drift and evDrift across all possible configurations.
-If interested, these full experiments can be reproduced according to the instructions found in `/oopsla25/evDrift/scripts/effects/README.md`.
+If interested, these full experiments can be reproduced according to the instructions found in
+`/oopsla25/evDrift/scripts/effects/README.md`.

 To avoid the need to install and configure BenchExec, we have created